AGPA-88/OC_P5_AA/test_plan/test_plan.md

 ![](2021-07-30-09-47-49-image.png)

 ### Test 7: Remove product from cart

 Action :

-- Open your cart and click on the trash icon next to the product you wish to remove
+- Open your cart and click on the trash icon next to the product you wish to remove;

 Expected result :